 Additionally, your roof must be determined to have been in perfect shape before the storm.
-This is why it’s essential to stay up to date with periodic roofing inspection and maintenance to keep your coverage valid.
+This is why it’s essential to stay up to date with periodic roofing inspections and maintenance to keep your coverage valid.

-Repair Vs. Replacement Based On Your Deductible
+Roofing Repair Vs. Replacement Based On Your Deductible

 Of course, you’ll have to pay your policy deductible before your insurance coverage kicks in.
-If your policy is written in certain high-risk areas, it can impose a higher deductible for roof damages ensuing from hurricanes or hailstorms.
+If your policy is written in certain high-risk areas, it can impose a higher deductible for roof damages resulting from hurricanes or hailstorms.
 Your roofer will assess your roof and issue an estimate of what it will cost to restore your roof.